techguy95/jekyll-now/_posts/2017-4-15-The-UnBootcamp-Experience.md

 - how do i put buttons in Jekyll like this picture below?
 ![insert witty and cool pic here...](/images/Capture.PNG)
-- do i need socket.io library in the html file to do this on the browser?
+- do i need socket.io library in the html file to run a socket.io chat site?
-- like this? ==> <script type="text/javascript" src="socket.io.js"></script>
-- obviously need more googling and youtube...
-- i read about the ho

 ## Bugs discovered / what I got stuck on: